wzj998/TeslaTrackAnalyzer/README.md

 **English Version:**
 # TeslaTrackAnalyzer
-Draw graphs using data recorded by Tesla Track Mode and visualize this data into video(in future).
+Draw graphs using data recorded by Tesla Track Mode and visualize this data into video with overlays of speed, throttle, brake, g-meter, etc.

 **Example：**

-Just run ShowCaseOneCsv.py and ShowCaseTwoCsv.py in folder PythonProject.
+Just run ShowCaseOneCsv.py and ShowCaseTwoCsv.py in folder PythonProject to generate graphs.

+To generate overlay videos, run GenerateOverlayVideoOneCsv.py and GenerateOverlayVideoTwoCsv.py in folder PythonProject.

 The following are examples of the drawn graphs.
 The results may not be exactly the same as the actual output, serving only as representations of several typical graphs:
 <div style="text-align:center">